-OBJECTIVE ACTION TIMESCALE SUCCESS CRITERIA Maintain awareness of quality of teaching at the School 'drop-in' visits and learning walks undertaken by the School Leadership Team and participate in these with a member of the School Leadership Team as appropriate.
+OBJECTIVE ACTION TIMESCALE SUCCESS CRITERIA Maintain awareness of quality of teaching at the School to lesson observations, 'drop-in' visits and learning walks undertaken by the School Leadership Team and participate in these with a member of the School Leadership Team as appropriate.
 Termly Good awareness of the quality of teaching at the School and ability to discuss this with the Head Teacher if ever this is seen to be less than outstanding or consistently good.
 Be well informed regarding pupil achievement at the School Meet with the School Leadership Team and when appropriate School Improvement Partner to support the analysis of pupil achievement.
-Autumn Term each year Teaching and Achievement Governor can understand if individual pupils or cohorts of pupils progress has not been rapid and sustained Support school procedures to ensure that if any issues arise regarding the quality of teaching at School that these are dealt with promptly and effectively to ensure that any issues relating to the quality of teaching are dealt with in line with current local and As required All teaching at school is outstanding and never less than consistently good Work with the School Leadership team to ensure that any pupil underachievement is identified and addressed effectively.
+Autumn Term each year Teaching and Achievement Governor can understand if individual pupils or cohorts of pupils progress has not been rapid and sustained Support school procedures to ensure that if any issues arise regarding the quality of teaching at School that these are dealt with promptly and effectively to ensure that any issues As required All teaching at school is outstanding and never less than consistently good Work with the School Leadership team to ensure that any pupil underachievement is identified and addressed effectively.
 Teaching and Achievement Governor receives verbal and written reports from the School Leadership Team and attends meetings as appropriate Ongoing Individual pupils and cohorts of pupils make rapid and sustained progress.